ismop/dap/doc/api/sections.md

      "id": a numerical unique id (e.g. 1),
-     "shape": the geometry of the section given in the GeoJSON notation, "profile_shape": the geometry of the section profile, "sensor_ids": identifiers of sensors which belong to the target section.
+     "shape": the geometry of the section given in the GeoJSON notation, "profile_shape": the geometry of the section profile, "sensor_ids": identifiers of sensors which belong to the target section, "device_aggregation_ids": identifiers of device aggregations which belong to the target section.
   }
 }
 ```